 The old man came and went with his tin cans as Aries and I discussed evangelism, discipleship and prayed.
-At the end of our time of prayer, the old man approached with another load of cans.
-Since it was now daylight I could see that he was really quite elderly.
+As we ended our time of prayer, the old man approached with another load of cans.
+Since it was now daylight I could see that he was quite elderly.

-It is respectful in parts of Asia and especially in the Philippines to ask older people their age.
-I greeted the man, commented on the fact that it was really something that he was up so early to work, and politely asked his age.
+It is respectful in parts of Asia and especially in the Philippines to ask older people their age, so I greeted the man, commented on the fact that he was up so early to work, and politely asked his age.

-With a big smile, he said, "Oh, it's wonderful that you asked.
-Today is my birthday!
+With a big smile, he said, "Oh, it's wonderful that you asked because today is my birthday!
 I am 78 years old."